edvin/fxlauncher-gradle-plugin/README.md

 ## What's new file

-Supply `whatsNew whatsnew.html` to include an HTML file that will be shown to the user after update.
+Supply `whatsNew https://whatsnew/url` to include an HTML link that will be shown to the user after update.

 ## Optional parameters